PrunaAI/replicate-example/README.md

 ## Customization

 - **Model Optimization:**
-  The model optimization is configured in flux-schnell/predict.py using the SmashConfig settings.
-Modify these parameters (such as cache interval, start step, and compile options) to suit your use case.
+  The model optimization is configured in flux-dev/predict.py using the SmashConfig settings.
+Modify these parameters to suit your use case.

 - **Dependencies:**
   Update or add Python packages as needed by modifying the commands in the run section of cog.yaml.